jjzcru/rtls-demo/README.md

 You can see the application running on `http://localhost:8100`

-### Increasing Publisher
+### Increase devices
-To increase the amount of devices to emulate you need use the `--scale` command from docker compose and specify the amount of devices you wish to run
+To increase the amount of devices to emulate you need use the `--scale` command from `docker-compose` and specify the amount of devices you wish to run

 ```
 docker-compose up -d --scale device=10